DataDivasCAU/DataDivas/README.md

 # What political impact does social media have?

 ## Description
-Our project "What political impact does social media have?"
+Our project "What political impact does social media have?" **fehlt noch :P**

 The seven research questions we worked on are:
 1. How has the public perception of anti-vaccine conspiracy via YouTube changed during the last five years?